jbrucker/currency-converter/README.md

 // get a value and specify a default value in case the key is not in the map double value2 = rates.getOrDefault("EUR", 0.0);
 ```

 You can add a Map to the example pattern matching code (above) to
 save all the currency exchange rates in a Map, instead of printing them.
 If you call `map.put(key,value)` for a key that is already in the map,
 the new value replaces the old one.

 The JDK has several Map classes including HashMap and TreeMap.
-A TreeMap always returns its keys in sorted order, which is useful if you want to get all the keys and display them:
+A TreeMap always returns its keys in sorted order, which is useful if you want to get the keys and display them:
 ```java
 // Get all the keys in the map
 Set<String> keys = rates.keySet();